USA/GLOBAL: +1-949-461-9292

 INTRODUCTION

 Like all materials, rubber’s coefficient of friction is related in part to its surface roughness.
-In vehicle tire applications, traction with the road is very important.
-Surface roughness and the tire’s treads both play a role in this.
-In this study, the rubber surface and tread’s roughness and dimensions are analyzed.
+In vehicle tires, both tread depth and surface roughness directly affect traction, braking, and wear performance.
+In this study, the rubber surface and tread’s roughness and dimensions are analyzed using 3D non-contact profilometry.

-* THE SAMPLE
+THE SAMPLE

-OF 3D NON-CONTACT PROFILOMETRY
+IMPORTANCE OF 3D NON-CONTACT PROFILOMETRY FOR TIRE TREAD DEPTH MEASUREMENT

 Unlike other techniques such as touch probes or interferometry, NANOVEA’s 3D Non-Contact Optical Profilers use axial chromatism to measure nearly any surface.

 The Profiler system’s open staging allows for a wide variety of sample sizes and requires zero sample preparation.
-Nano through macro range features can be detected during a single scan with zero influence from sample reflectivity or absorption.
+With a single scan, users can capture both overall tire tread depth and micro-level surface roughness, with zero influence from sample reflectivity or absorption.
 Plus, these profilers have the advanced ability to measure high surface angles without requiring software manipulation of results.

 MEASUREMENT OBJECTIVE

-ST400
+NANOVEA ST400 Standard

 ANALYSIS: TIRE TREAD

 The 3D View and False Color View of the treads show the value of mapping 3D surface designs.
-It provides users a straightforward tool to directly observe the size and shape of the treads from different angles.
-The Advanced Contour Analysis and Step Height Analysis are both extremely powerful tools for measuring precise dimensions of sample shapes and design
+This provides engineers with a straightforward tool to evaluate tread depth uniformity, groove design, and wear from multiple angles.
+The Advanced Contour Analysis and Step Height Analysis are both extremely powerful tools for measuring precise dimensions of sample shapes and design.

 ADVANCED CONTOUR ANALYSIS